chrisjonesBSU/cecam-mosdef-workshops/README.md

 # Beyond The Workshop:

-**Using MoSDeF:** All three packages are available on conda forge:
+**Using MoSDeF:** All three packages are available on conda-forge:

 `conda create -n mosdef -c conda-forge mbuild foyer gmso`

-The documentatin for each package is available on their repositories.
+The **documentation** for each package is available on their repositories.

 **Issues, questions and contributions are welcome!** Visit the GitHub repositories and open an issue with any question or technical barriers you are facing.
 Open a pull-request to make upstream contributions.
 If you would like to discuss in more detail over email, please send an email to **c.jones_1@hw.ac.uk**.